iazaran/php-mvc/README.md

 Contains migrations for a DB and routes.
 - **src/App**
 Contains all classes that used in codes like PDO, Middleware, Router & ...
+- **src/Console**
+Contains all scripts to run multiple times via Cron Jobs (Scripts should be registered in /commands.php with custom timing, they will run by independent service in docker-compose)
 - **src/Controllers**
 Controllers related with your routes separated for web and API.
 - **src/Models**